macleodsawyer/macleodsawyer/_posts/2015-09-17-after-much-thought.md

 I need to do this so I can deliver the best experience I can with CharityDrops.

+Want to learn more about CharityDrops?
+[Click here](https://charitydrops.org).

-If you want to be alerted to when CharityDrops will launch, enter your email below and join my newsletter!
+If you want to know when CharityDrops will launch, enter your email below and join my newsletter!
 (I would!)